 Decades after these early experiments, we now know much more about psychedelics as well as about the human mind.
 Today, psychedelics practically treat anxiety associated with life-threatening illnesses, advanced-stage cancer and PTSD, end of life, even OCD and managing cluster headaches.
 And that’s exactly what MAPS have been doing with their clinical psychedelic therapy.

 Psychedelic research was also restricted due to how LSD became so widespread between the general public in just a matter of several years.
-I’m fairly certain this was of significant concern, knowing that it was the CIA and the government who first got it out to the light.
-Now the genie was roaming free.
-It was actually dangerous for them to have all these people turned on — people with free minds who are capable of critical thinking.
+This was likely of significant concern, knowing that it was the CIA and the government who first got it out to the light.
+Now the genie was out of the vial and roaming free.
+It was actually dangerous for them to have all these people turned on — those liberated minds who are capable of critical thinking.

 As mentioned, however, this wasn’t even the 60s yet and, again, no one really knew much about these mind-manifesting substances.
 So it was all about experimenting.
 Enjoy the hilarity.